 Another aspect that contributes to forced labour is child trafficking.
 Children who have been trafficked have nowhere to call home.
 They are sent to an undisclosed location.
 Finally, these unfortunate people are forced into exceedingly torturous and dangerous occupations, such as gambling, domestic aid, drug transport, and so on.

 At an early age, girls are often excluded from attending school.
 They’re designed to assist with both fieldwork and household chores.
 For the boys, the story isn’t any different.
 They dropped out of school to work in factories to farms and assist their father in earning a living.

-“Child labor is a social crime, every child has a right to shine”
+“Child labour is a social crime, every child has a right to shine”

 Impacts of Child Labour

-Since I am presenting before you this speech on child labor, it is my duty to bring forth the impact of child labour and its adverse effects.
+Since I am presenting you this speech on child labour, it is my duty to bring forth the impact of child labour and its adverse effects.